JeevikaK/Valunique-Backend/README.md

 # Valunique - Faceless Recruitment

-A faceless CV for biasless Recruitment.
+A faceless CV for biasless Recruitment which serves as an initial screening test for applying candidates to go through a just and fair recruitment process.

 ## Installation